usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 secure TCP connection.
 Streaming Sensors may also be set up to capture I/Q data for forensic analysis.

-A sensor that is set up to capture I/Q data is armed by the server to enable capture, after which it captures the data based on a local trigger.
-The signal to ARM the sensor is sent from the server via the persistent TCP connection which it establishes with the server.
-When a sensor is in the ARMed state, it may capture I/Q data based on a local detection criterion such as energy detection.
-When an ARMed sensor captures I/Q data, it POSTs an EVENT message to the server, indicating that it has captured data.
-Later, the sensor may further analyze the data and post another "Event" message to the server indicating that specific features such as Base Station identifier have been detected.
-The POSted "Event" Message contains information to correlate it to the previous Capture.

 # 2. Meta-data message format

 The messages between sensor and MSOD will be in JavaScript Object Notation